MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-attach-files-to-outlook-e-mail-items.md

 ---
-title: "How to: Programmatically attach files to Outlook email items"
+title: "Programmatically attach files to Outlook email items"
 description: Learn how you can attach files to Microsoft Office Outlook items.
 This example attaches a file to a new mail item and sends it to Armando Pinto.
 titleSuffix: ""
 ms.date: "02/02/2017"